Sujal1035-tech/A-Multi-Agent-Collaborative-Machine-Learning-Ecosystem/README.md

 Give it a dataset and a target column.
 Seven specialized AI agents will work collaboratively to understand your data, clean it intelligently, train multiple models, find the best fit, and give you production-ready Python code.

 The best part? **The AI actually thinks about your data contextually.**
 High skewness?
 It defaults to median imputation.
 Dozens of unique values?
 It uses frequency encoding over one-hot encoding.
 All decisions are context-aware, not just a hardcoded list of rules.
+Train by itself and pick best model.

 ---